A studio space

 Who runs the prize?

-The prize is run by affordable studio provider Bow Arts with financial support from our sponsor Minerva.
+The prize is run by affordable studio provider Bow Arts with financial support from our sponsors Minerva and Prue MacLeod.
 We’ve been working in east London supporting artists for over 27 years.

 Who supports the prize?